mithril-security/blindai-preview/README.md

 But here’s a taste of what using BlindAI could look like 🍒

-In our scenario, an AI company and their client are collaborating so that:

-- the AI company can provide their model as an an easy-to-use service.
-- the client can feed their confidential data to the model while protecting it from third-party access along the way.

-### AI company's POV
+### AI company's side

 #### Uploading and deleting models

-An AI company uploads their model to the server, which is assigned a model ID.
+An AI company AI company want to provide their model as an an easy-to-use service.
+They upload it to the server, which is assigned a model ID.

 ```py
 response = client_1.upload_model(model="./COVID-Net-CXR-2.onnx")